Martha Bergmark: Voices for Civil Justice

 In 2013, the US Public Welfare Foundation established Voices for Civil Justice to better communicate to the public the positive role that civil legal plays in improving the social, economic, and health status of impoverished and marginalized people.
-Bergmark is the founding executive director of Voices for Civil Justice.
+Bergmark was the founding executive director of Voices for Civil Justice before her retirement in August 2021.

 Honors

 Bergmark is a former Reginald Heber Smith Fellow and the 1990 recipient of the Kutak-Dodds Prize for her civil rights and legal aid work.
 She was the 2010 recipient of the American Bar Association Section of Litigation's John Minor Wisdom Public Service and Professionalism Award.
-Bergmark was recognized as a Champion of Change by United States President Obama's White House in 2011 for her work to advance racial and economic justice.
+Bergmark was recognized as a "Champion of Change" by United States President Obama's White House in 2011 for her work to advance racial and economic justice.
 Bergmark was awarded an honorary doctorate of public service from Millsaps College and an honorary doctorate from Oberlin College in 2012.
 Bergmark is a 2018 Presidential Scholars Roosevelt “Rosey” Thompson awardee.